 You and your sisters grew up in multiple places across the world.
 Looking back what were the advantages and disadvantages of this spread out growing up?

-I think travel takes you outside your comfort zone.
+Daman Singh: I think travel takes you outside your comfort zone.
 It forces you to adapt to new surroundings, new people, new situations.
 And it helps you to understand yourself better.
 It certainly helped me to broaden my mind and to appreciate different cultures.
 It also gave me the confidence that I can fit it, wherever I go.
 In that sense, it’s been a wonderful education.

 What changes did your father’s high profile job bring to your life?
 Did you do anything to minimize or leverage the impact on your and your son’s life?

-I was very careful not to let my father’s position change the person that I am.
+Daman Singh: I was very careful not to let my father’s position change the person that I am.
 And I didn’t want my son to grow up with a false sense of importance.
 I deliberately stayed away from the official side of my father’s life.
 And I made sure that my lifestyle continued just as before.
 Still, I did have to make some adjustments.
 The major one was having round-the-clock security.
 This made me terribly uncomfortable, but I didn’t have a choice.

 But then I made an effort to get to know the men who were protecting me.
 We would talk about their background, their families, their work.
-I learned to accept them as fellow-travellers, sort of.
+I learned to accept them as fellow-travelers, sort of.
 And I learned to appreciate them as dedicated professionals.
 After all, they would have given their life to save mine.
 So I guess I found a way to deal with my discomfort.
 And in the process, I became aware of how our paramilitary forces serve the country, and in such difficult circumstances.
 Every time there is an incident where they lose their men anywhere in the country, I feel a deep personal loss.

-Please tell us about the next book you are working on?
+Daman Singh, Please tell us about the next book you are working on?
 (I am assuming you are working on one)